Cancer type

 I’m facing a diagnosis: What are my next steps?

 If you’re facing a diagnosis, the GI Cancers Alliance is here for you.
+If you’re newly diagnosed, work with your doctor to create a treatment plan.

 The first question to ask when making a treatment plan is if surgery is an option.
 Although many minimally invasive surgical options are available, many patients are not candidates because the disease is advanced and has spread.
 However, in these cases, doctors may still recommend a combination of radiation, chemotherapy, targeted therapy, and immunotherapy.